 McCormick concedes to Oz in Pennsylvania GOP Senate primary

+After a bitter campaign that blanketed the airwaves with millions of dollars in attack ads, McCormick issued a gracious concession Friday, vowing to help unite the party behind Oz.

-“It’s now clear to me with the recount now largely complete that we have a nominee,” McCormick said at a campaign party at a Pittsburgh hotel.
-“Tonight is really about all us coming together.”
+“It’s now clear to me with the recount largely complete that we have a nominee,” McCormick said at a campaign party at a Pittsburgh hotel.
+“And today I called Mehmet Oz to congratulate him on his victory.”

+McCormick’s concession cements a general election campaign between Oz, who was endorsed by former President Donald Trump, and Democrat John Fetterman in what is expected to be one of the nation’s premier Senate contests.

+Already, the national parties are sponsoring attack ads on TV in a presidential battleground state that is still roiled by Trump’s baseless claims of a stolen election in 2020.

+“I think it’ll be fine, I think there will be zero problems,” said Pat Poprik, the GOP chair in heavily populated Bucks County, where state party committee members had endorsed McCormick.
+“Many people I know liked both candidates, thought both were good and had to make a last-minute decision between them.”

+In a statement, Oz said he was grateful for McCormick’s pledge of support.

-Before the recount, Oz led McCormick by 972 votes, or 0.07 percentage points, out of 1.34 million votes counted in the May 17 primary.
-The Associated Press has not declared a winner in the race because an automatic recount is underway.
+Before the recount, Oz led McCormick by 972 votes out of 1.34 million votes counted in the May 17 primary.
+The Associated Press has not declared a winner in the race because an automatic recount is underway and the margin between the two candidates is just 0.07 percentage points.

-Friday’s development sets up a general election between Oz, who was endorsed by former President Donald Trump, and Democrat John Fetterman in what is expected to be one of the nation’s premier Senate contests.
-The race could help determine control of the closely divided chamber.

 Fetterman, the state’s lieutenant governor, acknowledged earlier Friday in a statement that he nearly died when he suffered a stroke just days before his primary.
 He said he had ignored warning signs for years and a doctor’s advice to take blood thinners.

-Oz, who is best known as the host of daytime TV’s “The Dr. Oz Show,” had to overcome millions of dollars in attack ads and misgivings among hard-line Trump backers about his conservative credentials on guns, abortion, transgender rights and other core Republican issues.
+Oz, who is best known as the host of daytime TV’s “The Dr. Oz Show,” had to overcome a barrage of attack ads and misgivings among hard-line Trump backers about his conservative credentials on guns, abortion, transgender rights and other core Republican issues.

 The 61-year-old Oz leaned on Trump’s endorsement as proof of his conservative bona fides, while Trump attacked Oz’s rivals and maintained that Oz has the best chance of winning in November in the presidential battleground state.

+Oz had had little history with the Republican Party — but he had a friendship with Trump going back almost 20 years and, as Trump told him in a 2016 appearance on Oz’s show, “you know my wife’s a big fan of your show.”

-Rivals made Oz’s dual citizenship in Turkey an issue in the race.
+Meanwhile, McCormick made Oz’s dual citizenship in Turkey an issue in the race, suggesting that Oz would be a national security risk.
 If elected, Oz would be the nation’s first Muslim senator.

 Born in the United States, Oz served in Turkey’s military and voted in its 2018 election.
 Oz said he would renounce his Turkish citizenship if he won the November election, and he accused McCormick of making “bigoted” attacks.

-Oz and McCormick blanketed state airwaves with political ads for months, spending millions of their own money.
-Virtually unknown four months ago, McCormick had to introduce himself to voters, and he mined Oz’s long record as a public figure for material in attack ads.
+Oz and McCormick blanketed the state’s airwaves with political ads for months, spending millions of their own money.
+Virtually unknown to voters four months ago, McCormick had to introduce himself to voters, and he mined Oz’s long record as a public figure for material in attack ads.
 He got help from a super PAC supporting him that spent $20 million.

 Like McCormick, Oz moved from out of state to run in Pennsylvania.